florian-wilisch/project-4/README.md

 ## Wins and Takeaways
-* Learned to use the Google APIs (Natural Language API)
+* Learned to use the Google APIs (Natural Language API).
-* Learned to implement and use an SQL database
+* Learned to implement and use an SQL database.
-* Learned to create an edit-page, dynamically adding new fields as items are being added
+* Learned to create an edit-page, dynamically adding new fields as items are being added.
-* Learned error handling on the login & register pages via Python
+* Learned error handling on the login & register pages via Python.

 ## Future Features
 * Adding reminders that aren't linked to a person ("remind me to do laundy")